The Best Green Bean Casserole with Canned Green Beans – Quick Facts

 Description

-This is the most quick and Easy Green Bean Casserole around!
-Plus, it can be prepped ahead of time – perfect for this holiday season!
+This is the most quick and Easy Green Bean Casserole side dish that will be the highlight of your holiday season!

 Ingredients

-- 3/4 cup regular or unsweetened almond milk
+- 3/4 cup regular milk (sub unsweetened almond milk)

 - 1/8 teaspoon ground black pepper